Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 Putting Orchestration Into Practice

-Orchestration won’t happen without a clear and aligned mandate to transform events into a data-enabled, AI-supported channel.
+Orchestration won’t happen without a clear and aligned mandate.
+The mandate should transform events into a data-enabled, AI-supported channel.

-To orchestrate at this level, enterprises need an architecture that supports real-time data.
-Enterprises need the ability to easily integrate and move event intelligence to core systems.
+To orchestrate at this level, enterprises will need an architecture.
+This architecture should support real-time data.
+This architecture should support easily integrating and moving event intelligence to core systems.
 Core systems include CRM, marketing automation, collaboration tools, and customer success platforms.
-Enterprises also need governance so data remains trustworthy at scale.
+Governance should support trustworthiness of data at scale.

-IDC’s work on sales productivity and AI emphasizes that AI and automation programs only deliver their promised gains when supported by proper integration planning.
-IDC’s work on sales productivity and AI emphasizes that AI and automation programs only deliver their promised gains when supported by change management.
-IDC’s work on sales productivity and AI emphasizes that AI and automation programs only deliver their promised gains when supported by governance.
+IDC’s work on sales productivity and AI emphasizes that AI and automation programs only deliver promised gains when supported by proper integration planning, change management, and governance.

 What This Means for Revenue Leaders